Overview

 Accessibility Considerations

 Penn State Education Abroad works closely with campus resources and our partner institutions around the world to ensure that students of all abilities reach their goal of studying abroad.
 While we cannot guarantee the accessibility of all program sites and locations, specific accommodations may be arranged on an individual basis.
 If you have accommodation needs or further questions please consult with the Student Disability Resources office and your Education Abroad Adviser.
-Additional resources are available through the Global Programs Website.
+Additional resources are available through the Penn State Global Website.
 Disability information will not be used during the admissions process, but rather is meant to provide students with resources to help in planning a successful experience abroad.

 Gender and LGBTQA Considerations